-When you are the Safety Manager of a facility with domiciled locations, workers that never come into the main office, or those who work remotely, you need to be creative to reach them with your safety message.
+When you are the Safety Manager of a facility with domiciled locations, workers that never come into the main office for safety meetings, or those who work remotely, you need to be creative to reach them with your safety message.

-There are a few things to consider when training remotely.
+There are a few things to consider when having safety meetings or training remotely.

 - The safety-sensitive nature of their work